shahnitya23/Python-Projects/Web App 5_Book Inventory/Web App 5 - README.md

-# Book Tacker Inventory Management
+# Book Tracker Inventory Management

 A way to keep track of the books you read or the books you want to read in the future.